krinikys/cypress-test-task/README.md

 Congratulations!
 You just got hired to your first unicorn startup company.
 Your new company just finished developing the latest feature called "Your average form".
 ![Your average form image](public/webpage.jpg)
-Your task is to to cover "Your average form" with automated tests using [Cypress.io](https://cypress.io),
+Your task is to to cover "Your average form" with automated tests using [Cypress.io](https://cypress.io).
-or any other testing framework of your choice.
 Here's a general TODO list:
 - explore "Your average form" webpage
 - create testing scenarios